Management of Crohn's disease

 Management of Crohn's disease involves first treating the acute symptoms of the disease, then maintaining remission.
 Since Crohn's disease is an immune system condition, it cannot be cured by medication or surgery.
 Treatment initially involves the use of medications to eliminate infections (generally antibiotics) and reduce inflammation (generally aminosalicylate anti-inflammatory drugs and corticosteroids).
-Surgery may be required for complications such as obstructions or abscesses, or if the disease does not respond to drugs within a reasonable time.
+Surgery may be required for complications such as obstructions, fistulae, abscesses, or if the disease does not respond to drugs within a reasonable time.
 However, surgery cannot cure Crohn's disease.
-It involves removing the diseased part of the intestine and rejoining the healthy ends, but the disease tends to recur after surgery.
+This involves removing the affected part of the intestine and reconnecting the healthy sections.
+However, the disease often returns even after surgery.

 Once remission is induced, the goal of treatment becomes maintenance of remission: avoiding the return of active disease, or "flares".
 Because of side effects, the prolonged use of corticosteroids is avoided.
 Although some people are able to maintain remission spontaneously, many require immunosuppressive drugs.